-Homeownership remains the primary wealth-building tool for households of color despite the deep legacies of discrimination associated with the pathway to homeownership.
+Homeownership remains the primary wealth-building tool for households despite the deep legacies of discrimination associated with the pathway to homeownership.

 A home is often a family’s most significant asset; Black and Latino/Latine households especially, are less likely to have diverse assets and are more likely to rely on homeownership as a primary means of building wealth.

-We aim to test innovative products to shift how systems determine risk based on race, support capacity and technical assistance needs locally, and create shared learning opportunities to boost homeownership for people of color.
+We aim to test innovative products to shift how systems determine risk, support capacity and technical assistance needs locally, and create shared learning opportunities to boost homeownership.

 Albuquerque, NM